 College of Business Research

-Research in the College covers a broad range of business discipline areas.
-The College of Business is a community of experienced researchers, passionate about discovering and building solutions to business problems, and pursuing rigorous research that provides solutions to industry and society at large.
+We are a community of experienced researchers, passionate about discovering and building solutions to business problems, and pursuing rigorous research solutions for industry and society at large.

-On this page you can read about current projects led by RMIT Business researchers.
+On this page you can read about current projects led by RMIT’s College of Business researchers.

 Industries, regions, and workers in transition